CoderDojoMcDonough/Documentation/new_mentor_instructions.md

     McDonough, Georgia 30252

 ## Next Steps

+Please complete our [Mentor Signup Form](https://docs.google.com/forms/d/1w2hYEt8bc-hVj4FM14ZAVDLq41WPmRewpAsJqVrC--A/viewform) before or after you have submitted your background check authorization form to the library.

 Once your background check is approved we will notify you.
 We then recommend that you familiarize yourself with the [Mentor Guidebook](Mentor_Guidebook.md) and the [Coding Session Outline](Coding_Session_Outline.md).

 [Back to CoderDojo McDonough website](http://www.coderdojohenry.com)